rvarago/rustollens/README.md

 what_is_reality::<Or<True, Not<True>>>();
 ```

-The intuition behind is as follows:
+The intuition behind it is as follows:

 Consider the trait `Negation`: